À Nous la Liberté: Initial reviews

 À nous la liberté was both critically and commercially successful.
 Mordaunt Hall of The New York Times argued that its humor "is provocative of thought", and praised "the cleverly designed settings for the scenes in both the prison and the factory.
 This angle of the production is extraordinarily thorough, every detail having received most careful attention."

 Chaplin controversy

 The film became embroiled in controversy following the release of Charlie Chaplin's Modern Times (1936), which bore some similarities to this film, such as the conveyor belt gags.
 In the end, instead of going to court, the two parties reached a settlement, but the whole episode lasted around a decade.
-Chaplin maintained that he had never seen À nous la liberté, as did everyone else at his studio.
+Chaplin maintained that he had never seen or heard of À nous la liberté, as did everyone else at his studio.

 René Clair himself was never a part of the case, and was actually quite embarrassed by it, since he had great admiration for Chaplin, to whom he stated all filmmakers were in debt.
 He said on multiple occasions that he would be honored if one of his films had inspired Chaplin.